-10. Recognizes the importance of adequately training the health workforce, including community health workers, and of improving health literacy in order to achieve the highest attainable standard of physical and mental health and strengthen equitable and universal health coverage,
+11. Recognizes the importance of adequately training the health workforce, including community health workers, and of improving health literacy in order to achieve the highest attainable standard of physical and mental health and strengthen equitable and universal health coverage,

-11. Urges all States, United Nations agencies and programmes and relevant intergovernmental organizations, especially the World Health Organization, within their respective mandates, and encourages non-governmental organizations and relevant stakeholders, including pharmaceutical companies, to promote innovative research and development to address health needs in developing countries, including access to safe, effective, quality and affordable medicines and vaccines, in particular with regard to diseases disproportionately affecting developing countries, and the challenges arising from the growing burden of non-communicable diseases, while taking into account the Global Strategy and Plan of Action on Public Health, Innovation and Intellectual Property of the World Health Organization,
+12. Urges all States, United Nations agencies and programmes and relevant intergovernmental organizations, especially the World Health Organization, within their respective mandates, and encourages non-governmental organizations and relevant stakeholders, including pharmaceutical companies, to promote innovative research and development to address health needs in developing countries, including access to safe, effective, quality and affordable medicines and vaccines, in particular with regard to diseases disproportionately affecting developing countries, and the challenges arising from the growing burden of non-communicable diseases, while taking into account the Global Strategy and Plan of Action on Public Health, Innovation and Intellectual Property of the World Health Organization,

+13. Requests the Office of the High Commissioner to enhance its work, within its mandate, in the field of the human rights dimension of access to medicines and vaccines, in the context of the right of everyone to the highest standards of physical and mental health guaranteed by the International Covenant on Economic, Social and Cultural Rights,

-12. Invites the Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, while considering the many ways towards the full realization of the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, to continue to focus on the human rights dimension of access to medicines and vaccines when discharging his or her duties, in accordance with the mandate,
+14 .
+Invites the Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, while considering the many ways towards the full realization of the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, to continue to focus on the human rights dimension of access to medicines and vaccines when discharging his or her duties, in accordance with the mandate,

-13. Invites Member States and all stakeholders, including relevant United Nations bodies, agencies, funds and programmes, treaty bodies, special procedure mandate holders, national human rights institutions, civil society and the private sector, to promote policy coherence in the areas of human rights, public health, intellectual property and international trade and investment when considering access to medicines and vaccines,14.
-Requests the United Nations High Commissioner for Human Rights to enhance its work, within its mandate, including with the support for dedicated capacity on the human rights dimension of access to medicines and vaccines in the context of the right of everyone to the highest standard of physical and mental health, including good practices, key challenges and new developments, and to provide a compendium of good practices to the Human Rights Council at its fifty-third session and an analytical study on key challenges at its fifty-sixth sessions with a view to presenting a comprehensive report, including new developments, at its fifty-ninth session,
+15. Invites Member States and all stakeholders, including relevant United Nations bodies, agencies, funds and programmes, treaty bodies, special procedure mandate holders, national human rights institutions, civil society and the private sector, to promote policy coherence in the areas of human rights, public health, intellectual property and international trade and investment when considering access to medicines and vaccines,

+16. Requests the United Nations High Commissioner for Human Rights to enhance its work, within its mandate, including with the support for dedicated capacity to continue to carry out research and provide technical assistance to member states throughout the next three years on the human rights dimension of access to medicines and vaccines in the context of the right of everyone to the highest standard of physical and mental health, including good practices, key challenges and new developments, and to provide a compendium of good practices to the Human Rights Council at its fifty-third session and an analytical study on key challenges at its fifty-sixth sessions with a view to presenting a comprehensive report, including new developments, at its fifty-ninth session,

+17. Calls upon the Office of the High Commissioner to continue its work and set its priorities on economic, social and cultural rights, taking into consideration relevant resolutions and decisions of the Human Rights Council, with due regard to the fulfilment of the obligations of international cooperation, as essential requirements for the realization of rights.